Life Is Killing Me

 Life Is Killing Me is the sixth studio album by gothic metal band Type O Negative.
 It was released on June 17, 2003, and was their final studio album released through record label Roadrunner Records.

 The album's title and content refers primarily to frontman Peter Steele's dissatisfied life outlook and experiences with mental illness at the time of writing and production, with lyrics concerning relationship problems and the illness and death of his parents.

 The album reached No. 39 on the US Billboard 200 chart, selling 27,000 copies in its first week, and received positive reviews from music critics, who noted a more melodic sound in comparison to previous records.
 "I Don't Wanna Be Me" was released as a promotional single, for which a music video was produced.

 Recording

 Life Is Killing Me was recorded at Systems Two Recording Studio in Brooklyn, New York.

 Vocalist and bassist Peter Steele used a custom Fernandes Tremor bass guitar for the recording of the album, an instrument which was built to his exact specifications under his sponsorship with the company.

-This is the last album by the band to make use of programmed drums, which had previously been used on October Rust and World Coming Down; the band's next and final studio album, Dead Again, would feature only studio drums.
+This is the last album by the band to make use of a drum machine and contained no live drums, which had previously been used on October Rust and World Coming Down; the band's next and final studio album, Dead Again, would feature live drums again.